AlwaysSeptember/Overview/README.md

 * human brains are not designed to communicate with that many people at once.

-* what one person think is nice behaviour, can be at the same time be aggravating behaviour to another person.
+* what one person thinks is nice behaviour, can be at the same time be aggravating behaviour to another person.
 And vice-versa.

 Neither of those are purely technology problems, they are problems that arise from humans using the internet to communicate with each other.